dividedbyzeroco/warp-server/readme.md

         '{KEY2}': WarpServer.Model.Parser.Integer
     },

+    // Formats the values requested, and pushes them to the response
+    format: {
+        // User-defined formatter
+        '{KEY1}': function(value) {
+            // Conduct some changes to the value, as needed;
+            // Return the formatted value
+            return value;
+        },
+        // Pre-defined Formatter; See section on Pre-defined Formatters for more info '{KEY2}': WarpServer.Model.Parser.Date
+    },

     // Function that maniplates the keys' values before the values are saved
     beforeSave: function(keys) {
         // this.validate doesn't apply here